daramosn/daramosn/README.md

 I'm a Front-end developer from Colombia looking for a Jr. position.

-⚡ My skills: HTML, CSS, Bootstrap and JavaScript
+⚡ My skills: HTML, CSS, Sass, JavaScript and React js.

-🌱 I'm currently learning React
+🌱 I'm currently taking the course _Introduction to JavaScript_ on EPAM Learning platform!

 <!--
 **daramosn/daramosn** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.